aiven/devportal/docs/products/kafka/howto/create-topic.rst

-Creating an Apache Kafka topic
+Creating an Apache Kafka® topic
 ===============================

-While you can set Kafka to automatically create a topic when a message is produced to a topic that does not exist, creating topics beforehand is generally considered a preferred practice and recommended for production environments.
+While you can set Apache Kafka® to :doc:`automatically create a topic when the a message is produced to a topic that does not exist <create-topics-automatically>`, creating topics beforehand is generally considered a preferred practice and recommended for production environments since:

+* Allows you to define granular topic settings like the number of partitions, replication factor, retention etc.
+* Avoids wrong topic generation in case of typos

+If you're using Aiven for Apache Kafka you can create topics via the `Aiven console <https://console.aiven.io>`_ or the :doc:`Aiven CLI </docs/tools/cli>`.

 Create a new Apache Kafka topic using the Aiven console
 --------------------------------------------------------